Senior Vice President, Production, Time Inc.

 Guy Gleysteen is Senior Vice President, Production for Time Inc., the largest magazine publisher in the United States.
 In that role, Gleysteen oversees the division that is responsible for all production technology, print procurement, manufacturing, paper, and distribution activities for Time Inc. He is also responsible for leading Time Inc.’s sustainability activities.
 Gleysteen joined Time Inc. in 1985 and assumed his current position in November 2007.
 Prior to being named Senior Vice President in 2007, Gleysteen was the Director of Paper and Digital Development for Time Inc. where he was responsible for directing the company’s global paper procurement operations and the production technology team.
 Gleysteen has an extensive background in magazine production and supporting technologies.
 He served in numerous operational and management roles within Time Inc., including Director of Printing and Production Director at Fortune magazine.
 An active supporter of the print industry, Gleysteen currently serves as Chairman of the Board, IDEAlliance and was the President of Partnership in Print Production 2008-2009.

-Lyn Brown joined Catalyst Paper in January 2004, bringing two decades of varied business experience in stakeholder relations, public policy development, customer service, and brand and reputation management.
-Prior to joining Catalyst Paper, she worked in the electricity sector with Aquila Networks Canada (2000-2003) and in telecommunications with TELUS (1989-1999).
-She has also worked with associations, as a consultant, and she began her career as a journalist with a community weekly newspaper.
-Lyn holds an MBA from Royal Roads University (2002), a BA from the University of Alberta (1994), and a journalism diploma from Grant MacEwan College (1980).
-She is also an accredited business communicator (IABC).
-Sustainability, in her view, is integral to business, social, and environmental wellbeing in the 21st century.
+Prior to joining Catalyst Paper, she worked in the electricity sector with Aquila Networks Canada (2000-2003) in telecommunications with TELUS (1989-1999).
+She holds an MBA from Royal Roads University (2002), a BA from the University of Alberta (1994), and a journalism diploma from MacEwan University (1980).
+She is also an accredited business communicator (IABC) and an advocate of sustainability as an integral and strategic business consideration.

 Penelope Fenner-Crisp, Ph.D.